daddyomarjeng/php_blog_website/README.md

 # What you will need to make this project

 - Text Editor
+- PHP
-- PHP and MYSQL installed in your computer
+- MYSQL installed in your computer